-Figure \ref{fig:diagram_TTMCMC} illustrates the idea of TTMCMC schematically, and compares it with with the RJMCMC principle, shown diagramatically in Figure \ref{fig:diagram_RJMCMC}.
-As illustrated, for RJMCMC, the necessary `` dimensiom matching'' criterion is satisfied, but the criterion is not satisfied, indeed, not necesasry, for TTMCMC.
+Figure \ref{fig:diagram_TTMCMC} illustrates the idea of TTMCMC schematically, and compares it with the RJMCMC principle, shown diagrammatically in Figure \ref{fig:diagram_RJMCMC}.
+As illustrated, for RJMCMC, the necessary `` dimension matching'' criterion is satisfied, but the criterion is not satisfied, indeed, not necessary, for TTMCMC.